richardvan/richardvan.github.io/pages/private/codingNotes.md

 2. Make it work RIGHT - given inputs and expected outputs should work and be tested
 3. THEN look pretty - refactoring code, nice comments,

+### Random

+Debugging someone else's code is harder than writing your own code, readable code is better than complex code without comments.
+10 lines combined into one with obscure input pattern is bad.

+Don't Reinvent the Wheel, learn how to use other libraries/frameworks/solutions for common problems.
+Resources like stackoverflow, node modules, and other tech tools are handy to know.

+Embrace abstraction - software engineering is all about abstraction, breaking things up into small individual pieces than worrying about *implementation* as part of the finer details.
+Having a high level understanding is they point.

 #### Useful links:
 http://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161
 https://www.vikingcodeschool.com/software-engineering-basics/basic-principles-of-software-engineering